-Even the most expensive model, The Crown, with the maximum number of filters in it is a mere $625 and will produce up to 26 gallons of filtered water per hour!
+The most expensive model, The Crown, with the maximum number of filters in it can produce up to 26 gallons of filtered water per hour!
 The holding capacity or water storage tank on your Berkey will vary depending on what model you have.

 The total number of gallons you can get out of your Berkey depends on how many filters you have in place.
-If you have the $358, 4 filter system then you can anticipate getting at least 12,000 gallons of water before you need to replace the filter.
+If you have, 4 filter system then you can anticipate getting at least 12,000 gallons of water before you need to replace the filter.
 That’s a lot of contaminated water prevention.

 In a lot of cases, you can just clean the ceramic filters (or whatever type of filter used) and get more use out of the element.
 The filters don’t just stop working but the flow rate will slow.
 If after you clean them the rate is still slow, then it is time to replace the filters entirely.

 For a family or group survival situation where you plan on being in place and need clean water, The Berkey has a lot to offer and has been proven time and time again.

 Best For Portable Long-term Use By Group

 Comes with 5 or 12 Liter Holding Capacity

 This is an amazing deal for a group water filter.
-For your money you get a filter that is good for over 4,750 gallons of quality water.
-If you want a more compact version choose the one with a five-liter holding capacity.
-The LifeStraw Mission gets rid of viruses, bacteria, and protozoa, all in one gravity-filled step.
+For your money, you get a filter that is good for over 4,750 gallons of quality water.
+If you want a more compact version, choose the one with a five-liter holding capacity.
+The LifeStraw Mission gets rid of viruses, bacteria, and protozoa, all in one gravity-fueled step.

 Just hang the filled bag up and enjoy a phenomenal flow rate with no pumping or hassle.
 LifeStraw does an amazing job of providing outstanding filtration technology and virus protection at an affordable cost.
-In fact, even if you have a different filter such as the Berkey for a group filter, you may want to have a LifeStraw Mission as a group back up.
+In fact, even if you have a different filter such as the Berkey for a group filter, you may want to have one of these as a group backup.
+Check out our guide on how to make the most of your LifeStraw Mission.

 The Essential Back-up Filter